About the author

 Bonuses

-The answer is by qualifying for an Illinois film tax incentive bonus.
+The answer is by qualifying for Illinois film tax incentive bonuses!

 What are the requirements for Illinois film tax credits?